FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-09-30-adding-eslint-cypress-to-angular.md

 ![Screenshot of console adding eslint initially](https://cdn.offering.solutions/img/articles/2021-09-30/1.jpg)

 After you have done this your `package.json` is showing those changes.
-An `lint` script and the dependencies have been added.
+A `lint` script and the dependencies have been added.

 ```json
 {